 - Address: 17985 Armada Center Road, Armada

 Cook’s has been serving the metro Detroit area since 1933, and in October families can enjoy hayrides to the pumpkin patch to pick their own pumpkins.
-Then, stay for a donut or try seasonal ice cream flavors like caramel apple and pumpkin crunch.
-Pumpkins are also available for sale in the pavilion, where families should wear masks.
+Then, stay for a donut or try seasonal ice cream flavors like pumpkin crunch in the Fall and peppermint stick and egg nog in the Winter.

 - Address: 50240 Martz Road, Belleville